 An executor is the person appointed in a will to administer the deceased’s estate – their money, property, and possessions – and to carry out the instructions set out in the will.
 The role is created at the moment the will is signed and takes effect on the death of the person who made it.

 The legal authority for executors in England and Wales comes primarily from the Administration of Estates Act 1925.
-The Act sets out the powers, duties, and order of priority for personal representatives (the umbrella term for both executors and administrators).
+The Act sets out the powers, duties, and order of priority for personal representatives, the umbrella term for both executors (appointed by a will) and administrators (appointed where there is no will or no acting executor).

 Anyone aged 18 or over can be an executor.
 There is no requirement to be a lawyer or financial professional.
-You can also be both an executor and a beneficiary at the same time — many wills name a spouse or adult child in both roles.
-Equally, being named as executor does not automatically mean you inherit anything; that depends on what the will says separately.
+You can be both an executor and a beneficiary at the same time, and many wills name a spouse or adult child in both roles.
+Being named as executor does not automatically mean you inherit anything; that depends on what the will says separately.

 A will can name up to four executors, though most name one or two.
-Where several are named, up to four can act simultaneously on the probate application.
+Where several are named, up to four can act together on the probate application.

 The administration of an estate follows a broadly sequential process.
 Each step builds on the last, and some tasks must be completed before others can begin.